-Insignificant light rainfall was experienced over few places during the Dekad (Lamu, Malindi, Kwale and Voi).
-At Lamu, the maize crop is at harvesting stages with normal yields being expected.
-For areas around Mshabaha the maize crop is at the harvesting stage with below normal yields being reported due to previous poor farming practices.
-(Figs.1-4)
+Insignificant rainfall was experienced over few places (Lamu, Malindi, Kwale and Voi) during the Dekad.
+In Lamu, the maize crop is at harvesting stage with normal yields being expected.
+For areas around Mshabaha, the maize crop is being harvested with below normal yields being reported due to previous poor farming practices.
+(Figs.1-4).